MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/how-to-network-setup-migration-service.md

 **Get private endpoint details:**

-- In the Azure portal, navigate to the Single Server instance and select on the private endpoint to view its virtual network and subnet details.
+- In the Azure portal, navigate to the Single Server instance and select the private endpoint to view its virtual network and subnet details.
 - Access the Networking page of the Flexible Server to note its virtual network and subnet information.

      :::image type="content" source="media/how-to-network-setup-migration-service/private-endpoint-single-server.png" alt-text="Screenshot of private endpoint connection in single server." lightbox="media/how-to-network-setup-migration-service/allow-flexible-server-subnet.png":::